mirzaie-mehdi/From-Conda-to-CreatePackage-Python/docs/Deployment_Infrastructure.md

 # Working with Virtual Machines, SSH and Remote MLflow Infrastructure

 This chapter introduces the practical foundations needed to work with remote computing environments commonly used in Machine Learning and MLOps workflows.
 You will learn what a **Virtual Machine (VM)** is, how to connect to it using **SSH**, how to securely expose remote services using **port forwarding**, and finally how to connect your local ML code to a **remote MLflow server** for experiment tracking.

-This chapter follows the same educational format as the rest of this book.
-For basic Markdown/Jupyter-Book usage, refer to the introductory materials.:contentReference[oaicite:1]{index=1}

 ---